JBEI/edd/README.md

     * Upon cloning a repo for the first time (or updating a repo from before filtering), do:
         * `.gitconfig.sh`
         * If updating a repo, you may need to add changed files to the index once
+        * May need to install a newer version of git; [Homebrew](#HomeBrew) instructions below will install a more recent version on Macs.

 ### Mac OS X
 This section contains directions for setting up a development environment on EDD in OSX.